Energy Transition in the West

 • Enrollment Limit: Determined by the Registrar

-• Description: The energy sector is currently evolving at a rapid pace as it grapples with climate change, swift technology advancements, changing customer expectations, and equity and environmental justice responsibilities.
-This class will introduce students to the fundamental energy sector laws and policies in the Northwest and throughout the Western United States, and how those laws and policies are transitioning to a new energy paradigm for the 21st Century.
-We will examine the fundamentals of utility regulation, including ratemaking and resource planning, and energy markets.
-This background supports the exploration of the major new industry opportunities and challenges associated with decarbonizing the electricity grid and natural gas service, maintaining reliability, customer choice, and addressing equity and environmental justice responsibilities.
+• Description: The energy sector is currently evolving at a rapid pace as it grapples with climate change, swift technological advancements, changing customer expectations, and equity and environmental justice responsibilities.
+At the same time, the energy transition in the Western United States is shaped by conflicts between federal and state priorities and by differing policy approaches among states regarding decarbonization, energy development, resource reliability, and the role of renewable and conventional energy resources.
+This class introduces students to the fundamental energy sector regulatory frameworks, laws and policies in the Northwest and throughout the Western United States, and examines how those laws and policies are transitioning to a new energy paradigm for the 21st Century.
+We will examine the fundamentals of utility regulation, including ratemaking, resource planning, and energy markets.
+This background supports the exploration of the major new industry opportunities and challenges associated with decarbonizing the electricity grid and natural gas service, maintaining reliability and customer choice, and addressing equity and environmental justice responsibilities.
 We will look at major energy sector developments including evolving renewable technologies, rethinking the distribution and use of electricity, the role of federal power marketers, and the electrification of load away from natural gas usage.
-Energy law and policy are evolving very quickly.
-This class is designed to emphasize practical understanding by studying actual issues before courts, agencies, and legislatures by using readings that are used and created by practitioners.
+Energy law and policy have recently been in a period of rapid transformation and are currently facing a new dynamic of divergence between federal and state priorities and differing policy approaches among Western states.
+This class will explore how these tensions and policy differences are playing out now and in the near future.
+This class is designed to emphasize practical understanding by studying actual issues before courts, agencies, and legislatures, using readings that are used and created by practicing energy lawyers and policymakers.

 • Prerequisite: none (Energy Law: Electricity Regulation and/or Energy Resources: Law & Policy are good companion courses, but not required.)